Real CSI: How Reliable is Crime Scene Science?

 The Innocence Project has compiled a list of cases charting where errors in scientific testing have led to wrongful convictions.
 As noted recently in our post on DUI myths, the validity of crime scene analysis depends on the accuracy of the testing procedures used.
 If a technician or analyst makes a mistake, or even intentionally changes the results, a person may be wrongly convicted of a crime.Experience Counts

 An experienced criminal lawyer will look at the physical and scientific evidence in a case and determine whether an independent expert should be consulted.
 Due to potential errors in the gathering or processing of scientific evidence, it may be important to challenge test results in court.
 It is also important to understand that what is accepted crime scene science today, may be junk science in a few years.
-Contact us today at (865) 691-2777 or use the convenient contact form below.
+Give us a call at (865) 691-2777 or contact us through our website Brown & Roberto, PLLC to set up a free consultation.